payamparvizi/adaptive_optics_gym/README.md

 ## Installation Instructions

 In this work, we used Windows operating system with Python 3.9.7 version.
-First, the modules can be installed through [a relative link](requirements.txt):
+First, the modules can be installed through [requirements.txt](requirements.txt) file by using command below:

 ```
+python -m venv venv
+venv/scripts/activate
-pip install hcipy --upgrade
+pip install -r requirements.txt
 ```

 The modules that are used are as follow: